monica525/english-for-designer/writing/index.md

 ## Writting

-Hi, I’m Monika and I like to express my thought and reflections by writing it down.
+Hi, I’m Monika and I like to express my thoughts and reflections by writing it down.
 You can read what is my opinion about the word impossible down here.

 ### [Impossible](impossible.md)